Post-market Review of Ezetimibe

 The Post-market Review of Ezetimibe is being carried out under the Australian Government’s post-market monitoring program, which aims to ensure the continued safe, cost-effective and quality use of, medicines listed on the PBS.
 Medicines to be included in this Review are ezetimibe and ezetimibe co-pack/combination products listed or considered for listing on the PBS.
 Medicines considered as comparators may include other lipid lowering medicines, such as statins and bile acid sequesterants.

-Public Consultation on the draft Ezetimibe Post-market Review Report
+Public Consultation on the revised draft Ezetimibe Post-market Review Report

-The public submission process for the Report of the Ezetimibe Review opened on 30 January 2017.
-Interested organisations and individuals are invited to provide a submission addressing the Draft Report to the Pharmaceutical Benefits Advisory Committee (PBAC).
+The public submission process for the revised Report of the Ezetimibe Review opened on 23 May 2017.
+Interested organisations and individuals are invited to provide a submission addressing the revised Draft Report to the Pharmaceutical Benefits Advisory Committee (PBAC).
 To make a submission please go to the Public Consultation page.
-Submissions must be lodged by 5pm Friday 10 February 2017.
-Submissions received by the Department will be published on the Public Consultation page unless otherwise requested.
+Submissions must be lodged by 5pm Tuesday 6 June 2017.

 At the request of the Reference Group of the Post-market Review of Ezetimibe, a targeted Stakeholder Forum was held in Canberra on Friday 11 November 2016.
 The Forum sought additional stakeholder input to further inform the Review.
 It was specifically targeted to pharmaceutical sponsors who either have a current Pharmaceutical Benefit Scheme medicine listing for ezetimibe or in combination with ezetimibe, or propose to have one in the near future.